Maria (Philippine fairy tale): Vietnam

 In a Vietnamese tale from the Jarai people with the title "Золотистая лань" ("Golden Doe"), a village chief has two co-wives, the elder Fa, cruel and lazy, and the younger Fu, kind and diligent.
 One day, the chief sights a golden doe in the forest and grabs his bow and arrow to hunt it.
-He follows it until he reaches a distant where he finds a beautiful girl there, who reveals she is the golden doe.
-The doe-girl and the village marry.
+He follows it until he reaches a distant hut where he finds a beautiful girl there, who reveals she is the golden doe.
+The doe-girl and the village chief marry.
 Three years later, the doe-girl is pregnant, and Fa, cunningly, helps her in the delivery of her child.
 The doe-girl gives birth to three sons, who are taken by Fa and cast in the river in a basket, while she places puppies next to their mother.
 The village chief sees the animal litter and banishes the doe-girl to the pigpen.
 Meanwhile, the three boys are rescued by an old woman named Pom in another village, who raises them.
 Some time later, Fa, the elder co-wife, learns of their survival and goes to the second village to pay them a visit.

 She gives the boys chicken stew laced with poison.
 The boys eat and die.
 Their adoptive mother buries them in her yard; a tree sprouts in their grave, with three beautiful flowers.
 The flowers draw the attention of the villagers, and Fu, the younger co-wife, goes to check it.
 Upon seeing the tree, she recognizes it as the doe-girl's boys, so she burns down the tree and the boys are reborn as human beings.
 Fu takes the boys with them and takes care of them until they grow up as fine young men.
-The triples decide to make a journey to their father's village: they sail on a boat and dock on a nearby shore.
+The triplets decide to make a journey to their father's village: they sail on a boat and dock on a nearby shore.
 After defeating some robbers, one of the youths enters the village chief's house and releases their doe-mother from her punishment, then takes her away with them.